jbcurtin/bert-etl/docs/index.rst

 Easily Debug without Logging
 ############################

-`bert-etl` encourages the use of using your favorite debugger.
-Today, `pdb`, and `ipdb` are know to be able to work within Function Execution context
+`bert-etl` encourages the use of your favorite debugger.
+Today, `pdb`, and `ipdb` are know to be able to work within Pure Functions written for `bert-etl`

 .. code-block:: python